kataras/build-a-better-web-together/configuration.md

 		Sanitize bool // if true then returns safe html, default is false }

-    // Jade is using the same configs with HTMLEngine Jade HTMLTemplate
+    // Jade is using the same configs with HTMLEngine/HTMTemplate confics Jade HTMLTemplate

 	Amber struct {